offensive-packaging/documentation/kali-meta/index.md

  ### kali-linux-everything

-  This is Kali Linux, the most advanced penetration testing and security auditing distribution.

   This metapackage depends on all other specific purpose metapackages and some more applications.
 Beware, this will install a lot of stuff!